istresearch/scrapy-cluster/docs/topics/kafka-monitor/api.rst

 **Crawler**

-A Crawler stats request can consist of rolling time windows of spider stats, machine stats, or both of them combined.
+A Crawler stats request can consist of rolling time windows of spider stats, machine stats, queue stats, or all of them combined.
 The following examples serve to illustrate this.

 * **Spider**